On a Subposet of the Tamari Lattice: The Comb Poset and Distributivity

 \end{example}

 \begin{prop} There is an order-preserving involution on $\mathscr{C}_n$. \end{prop}

-\begin{proof} For any tree $T$, take $RP_T$, and construct a new parenthesization $RP_{T'}$ as follows.For every parenthesis pair in $RP_T$ which encloses leaves $a_i$ through $a_j$, take $RP_{T'}$ to have a parenthesis pair enclosing leaves $a_{n - j}$ through $a_{n - i}$.
+\begin{proof} For any tree $T$, take $RP_T$, and construct a new parenthesization $RP_{T'}$ as follows.
+For every parenthesis pair in $RP_T$ which encloses leaves $a_i$ through $a_j$, take $RP_{T'}$ to have a parenthesis pair enclosing leaves $a_{n - j}$ through $a_{n - i}$.
 It is not hard to see (using Proposition \ref{prop: characterize RPTs}) that $RP_{T'}$ corresponds to a tree $T'$.
 Define $\pi$ to be the map that takes $T$ to $T'$ as described above.
 Then, $\pi$ is an order preserving involution on $\mathscr{C}_n$. \end{proof}

-\begin{defn} For n $\geq 2$, the \textbf{right arm} of a tree $T \in \mathbb{T}_n$ is the connected acyclic graph induced by the vertices of $T$ that lie in the left subtree of no other vertex in $T$. \end{defn}
+\begin{defn} For n $\geq 2$, the \textbf{right arm} of a tree $T \in \mathbb{T}_n$ is the path induced by the vertices of $T$ that lie in the left subtree of no other vertex in $T$. \end{defn}

-\begin{defn} Given an $n$-leaf binary tree, $T$, one obtains its \emph{pruned tree} by deleting all the leaves from $T$, obtaining an ``incomplete'' tree on $n-1$ vertices. \end{defn}

-It is well known that the operation of ``pruning'' is a bijection between $n$-leaf binary trees and (possibly incomplete) binary trees with $n-1$ vertices.
+To understand the properties of the intervals of $\mathscr{C}_n$, one needs to define another poset using $RP_T$.
+It is well known that the operation of ``pruning'' a tree, i.e.\ deleting the leaves, is a bijection between $n$-leaf binary trees and (possibly incomplete) binary trees with $n-1$ vertices.

-\begin{defn} For a tree $T \in\mathbb{T}_n$, the \textbf{reduced pruned poset} of $T$, denoted $P_T$, is the poset of pairs of parentheses in $RP_T$ ordered by inclusion.
-Its Hasse diagram is obtained by pruning $T$, removing the right arm and removing edges incident to the right arm. \end{defn}
+\begin{defn} For a tree $T \in \mathbb{T}_n$, the \emph{reduced pruned poset} of $T$, denoted $P_T$ is the poset obtained by ordering by inclusion those elements of $RP_T$ which are not singleton sets.
+Its Hasse diagram is obtained by pruning $T$, removing the right arm and removing those edges incident to the right arm. \end{defn}